samirbije/ReactJS/README.md

-# New Age theme for OctoberCMS
+# New Age theme for October CMS

 New Age is a Bootstrap app landing page theme to help you beautifully showcase your web app or anything else!